ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 ---

-## Step 7 — Verify Required Tags
+## Step 7 — Set Required Tags

+Unlike your access groups and Essential Contacts, the required Resource Manager Tags (`environment`, `mission`, `protection-level`, `availability-level`, `recovery-level`, `dept`) are **not** set automatically at provisioning — you set them yourself.

-Your project should already have the required Resource Manager Tags set by the Cloud Team at provisioning.
-Verify them by navigating to **IAM & Admin → Settings → Tags** (not IAM & Admin → Tags).
+1. Navigate to **IAM & Admin → Settings → Tags** (not IAM & Admin → Tags).

-The owner-settable tags (`environment`, `mission`, `protection-level`, `availability-level`, `recovery-level`, `dept`) can be updated by you if they need to change.
+2. Bind each of the six tags to your project.

+You can update these tags yourself at any time if your project's classification changes.

 See [Tagging & Labels]({{ "/docs/general/tagging" | relative_url }}) for allowed values and how to update them.